 Pledge: while no international pledge was made by Canada, the Prime Minister did request his defence minister to provide “mission commanders” for the UN.
 Canada has not yet done so.

-Historical Background: The UN’s first chief military observer (BGen Harry Angle in UNMOGIP) and its first Force Commander (MGen E.L.M.
-Burns in UNEF) were Canadians.
-Canada provided seven force commanders and two commanders in observer missions in the 1990s but none since.
-The commanders (force commanders or heads of military components of missions) in the 1990s were:
+Historical Background: The UN’s first chief military observer, BGen Harry Angle in UNMOGIP, and the first Force Commander, MGen E.L.M.
+Burns in UNEF, were Canadians.
+Other Canadians were appointed as UN commanders in the Cold War.
+Canada provided seven force commanders and two commanders of observer missions in the 1990s but none since.
+The commanders, i.e., force commanders or heads of military components of missions, in the 1990s were: